Capital Health – Hamilton Diagnostic Services Updates

 Final acceptance into the Capital Health School of Nursing – Regional Medical Center is based on the following:

-2. Undergoing and successfully passing a criminal background check prior to enrolling.
-In order to take part in the educational program, an applicant must not have been convicted of, or pled guilty to, a violent crime, illegal sale, use or theft of controlled dangerous substances or a sexual offense.
-An applicant whose criminal background check discloses a conviction or unresolved arrest for a crime or misdemeanor that could jeopardize the health, safety or welfare of any patient, employee, student, or visitor, may also be barred from entrance to the School.
+2. All students must undergo and successfully pass a criminal background check prior to enrolling.
+In order to take part in the educational program an applicant must not have been convicted of, or pled guilty to, a violent crime, illegal sale, use or theft of controlled dangerous substances or a sexual offense.
+An applicant whose criminal background check discloses a conviction or unresolved arrest for a crime or misdemeanor that could jeopardize the health, safety or welfare of any patient, employee, student, or visitor, may be barred from entrance to the School.

 3. Prior to enrolling, all accepted applicants must submit the following: